 - Pour cold heavy whipping cream into a medium mixing bowl.
 Using a hand mixer or stand mixer fitted with a whisk attachment, beat on medium high speed until stiff peaks form.
 On low speed, stir in raspberry jam.

 - Take half the raspberry whipped cream and fold it in with your pastry cream.

 - Take the remaining half of the raspberry whipped cream and fold it in with lemon curd.

 Assemble the donuts

 - Place the lemon curd cream in a piping bag fitted with a 5mm round tip.
-Gently poke a hole in heart and inject cream.
+Fill the donuts using the holes prepared in the previous step.
 Repeat for remaining donuts.

 - Place the raspberry custard in a piping bag fitted with a 1/2 inch tar tip.
 Pipe a rosette on top of each donut.